-In general you'll work Monday to Friday, 9am to 5pm.
+Generally, you'll work Monday to Friday, 9am to 5pm.
 It may be necessary to attend evening meetings with tenants or residents, and if you work in a supported housing project, shift work to cover a 24-hour rota is standard.
-Many employers offer flexible hours, job-sharing and career breaks.
+Many employers offer flexible hours, job sharing and career breaks.

 What to expect